Working With the Inspectors

 The Canvas Inspectors

-Manage the appearance and properties of the current or selected canvases.
+Use the Canvas inspectors to manage the appearance and properties of the current or selected canvases.

 - The Orientation of pages can be Portrait (vertical), Landscape (horizontal), or can be taken from the settings in Page Setup, which is the default setting.